-In November 2021, the Company entered into a Grant Agreement with the Gates Foundation, under which the Company will develop an optimal immunogen in the context of a therapeutic Human papillomavirus (HPV) vaccine.
-In consideration for the work to be performed, the Gates Foundation provided the Company with an upfront payment of \$2.2 million in December 2021, and future funding of \$1.0 million is expected to be received by the Company in February 2023, for a total grant amount of up to \$3.2 million.
+In November 2021, the Company entered into a Grant Agreement with the Gates Foundation (the "Gates Grant Agreement"), which provides funding for the Company's development of an optimal immunogen in the context of a therapeutic human papillomavirus ("HPV") vaccine.
+In consideration for the work to be performed, the Gates Foundation provided the Company with an upfront payment of \$2.2 million in December 2021, and an additional \$0.7 million was received in April 2023.
+In November 2023, the Company and Gates entered into an amendment to the Gates Grant Agreement, which extended the end date to March 31, 2024.

 Payments received in advance that are related to future performance are deferred and recognized as grant revenue when the research and development activities are performed.
-Cash payments received under the Grant Agreement are restricted as to their use until expenditures contemplated in the funding agreement are incurred.
-For the year ended 2021, the Company did not recognize any grant revenue under the Grant Agreement.
-As of December 31, 2021, short term deferred revenue of \$1.9 million and long term deferred revenue of \$0.3 million were recorded on the consolidated balance sheet.
-Deferred revenue will be recognized over the period in which the funding agreement activities related to the first tranche of funding are expected to take place, which is currently estimated to be through early 2023.
+Cash payments received under the Gates Grant Agreement are restricted as to their use until expenditures contemplated in the funding agreement are incurred.
+During the year ended December 31, 2023 and 2022, the Company recognized \$1.7 million and \$1.2 million, respectively, in revenue under the Gates Grant Agreement.
+The Company did not recognize any grant revenue under the Gates Grant Agreement in 2021.
+As of December 31, 2023 and 2022, short-term restricted cash and short-term deferred revenue of an insignificant amount and \$1.0 million were recorded on the consolidated balance sheet.
+Deferred revenue will be recognized over the period in which the funding agreement activities related to the tranches of funding are expected to take place, which is currently estimated to be through the first quarter of 2024.

-Changes in the deferred revenue balance during the year ended December 31, 2021 for the Grant Agreement are as follows (in thousands):
+Changes in the short-term deferred revenue balance during the year ended December 31, 2023 for the Grant Agreement are as follows (in thousands):

-Defe rred Revenue
+Defer red Revenue

-Balance at December 31, 2020 \$
+Balance at December 31, 2022 \$ 1,025

-Additions 2,225
+Additions 700

-Deductions -
+Deductions (1,717)

-Balance at December 31, 2021 \$ 2,225
+Balance at December 31, 2023 \$ 8